Switch to a different protocol, optionally authenticating and setting the connection's name, or provide a contextual client report.

-Switch the connection to a different protocol.
-Redis version 6 or greater are able to support two protocols, the old protocol, RESP2, and a new one introduced with Redis 6, RESP3.
-RESP3 has certain advantages since when the connection is in this mode, Redis is able to reply with more semantical replies: for instance HGETALL will return a map type, so a client library implementation no longer requires to know in advance to translate the array into a hash before returning it to the caller.
-For a full coverage of RESP3 please check this repository.
+Redis version 6 and above supports two protocols: the old protocol, RESP2, and a new one introduced with Redis 6, RESP3.
+RESP3 has certain advantages since when the connection is in this mode, Redis is able to reply with more semantical replies: for instance, HGETALL will return a map type, so a client library implementation no longer requires to know in advance to translate the array into a hash before returning it to the caller.
+For a full coverage of RESP3, please check this repository.

-Redis 6 connections starts in RESP2 mode, so clients implementing RESP2 do not need to change (nor there are short term plans to drop support for RESP2).
-Clients that want to handshake the RESP3 mode need to call the HELLO command, using "3" as first argument.
+In Redis 6 connections start in RESP2 mode, so clients implementing RESP2 do not need to updated or changed.
+There are no short term plans to drop support for RESP2, although future version may default to RESP3.

 > HELLO 3 1# "server" => "redis" 2# "version" => "6.0.0" 3# "proto" => (integer) 3 4# "id" => (integer) 10 5# "mode" => "standalone" 6# "role" => "master" 7# "modules" => (empty array)

-SETNAME <clientname>: this is equivalent to also call CLIENT SETNAME.
+SETNAME <clientname>: this is the equivalent of calling CLIENT SETNAME.

 Array reply: a list of server properties.
 The reply is a map instead of an array when RESP3 is selected.
 The command returns an error if the